-Jeffrey Paller specializes in African politics and sustainable urban development.
-His research examines the practice of democracy and accountability in urban Africa.
+Jeffrey Paller specializes in African politics and sustainable urban development, and his research examines the practice of democracy and accountability in urban Africa.
 He has conducted fieldwork in Ghana, Kenya, Uganda, and South Africa.
-He is working on a book manuscript called “Accountability in unexpected places: Democratic practices in African slums.”
-His new project examines state and slum relations and public goods across African cities.
+He recently published the book Democracy in Ghana: Everyday Politics in Urban Africa (Cambridge UP, 2019).
+His new project examines the contentious politics of African urbanization.
 He has received funding from the Social Science Research Council, National Science Foundation, and the University of Wisconsin.
-His work is published in Polity, African Studies Review, and Africa Today.
+His work is published in Polity, Comparative Politics, African Studies Review, Journal of Modern African Studies, Africa Spectrum, and Africa Today.

 - Director, Minor in African Studies

 J. Paller (2019).
 Democracy in Ghana: Everyday Politics in Urban Africa.
 Cambridge University Press.